MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 The `directionsRenderer` is created in the same way in version 4 as it was done in version 3.

 Calculating and displaying a route is still done using the `getRoute()` call, however, the response of this call has been changed for convenience.
 In version 4 the actual route is returned.
-In version 3 an array of the route (which always only contained 1 element) was returned, Hense the "`response.routes[0]`" can be omitted and the returned route can be sent directly to the renderer for displaying.
+In version 3 an array of the route (which always only contained 1 element) was returned, hence the "`response.routes[0]`" can be omitted and the returned route can be sent directly to the renderer for displaying.

 ### V3